nilste/chrome-aes/README.md

 * Automatically changes language into sv_SE (adjustable in rules.json).
 * Automatically shortens product URLs into /dp/xxxxxxxxxx.
 * Automatically hides products with shipping fee from search results.
+* Allows you to add more than 999 items of a product to the cart.

 ## Usage